1 FAM 400

 a.
 Reports to the Deputy Assistant Secretary for Regional Security and Security Assistance (PM/RS).

 b.
-Advises the Assistant Secretary for the Bureau of Political- Military Affairs (PM), the Under Secretary for Arms Control and International Security (T), and other Senior Department officials on policy and implementation matters relating to arms transfers and regional security developments.
+Advises the A/S, the Under Secretary for Arms Control and International Security (T), and other senior Department officials on policy and implementation matters relating to arms transfers and regional security developments.

 c.
-Formulates policy proposals on regional security issues worldwide; and, as appropriate, coordinates such proposals within the Bureau, the Department, and with other agencies, and monitors or supervises their implementation.
+Formulates policy proposals on regional security issues worldwide; and, as appropriate, coordinates such proposals within the Bureau, the Department, and with other agencies, and monitors or supervises the implementation of those policies.

 d.
-Coordinates Executive Branch policy and decisions on arms transfers, including evaluating arms transfer proposals per the Conventional Arms Transfer policy for, inter alia, their support to U.S. strategic and foreign policy interests, consistency with U.S. regional security interests, and consistency with international agreements and arms control initiatives.
+Coordinates Executive Branch policy and decisions on potential arms transfers, and procedures and processes to evaluate and/or facilitate such potential transfers.
+This includes evaluating arms transfer proposals per the Conventional Arms Transfer policy for, inter alia, their support to U.S. strategic and foreign policy interests, consistency with U.S. regional interests, and consistency with international agreements and arms control initiatives:

-(2) Exercises Department and interagency leadership for Foreign Military Sales (FMS), Excess Defense Articles (EDA), Presidential Drawdowns, leases and other programs in accordance with national policy, the Foreign Assistance Act, and Arms Export Control Act.
+(2) Exercises Department and interagency leadership for Foreign Military Sales (FMS), Excess Defense Articles (EDA), Presidential Drawdowns, leases and other programs in accordance with national policy, the Foreign Assistance Act, Arms Export Control Act, Taiwan Relations Act, and other relevant statutory authorities and restrictions;

-(4) Serves as the Secretary’s representative to the National Disclosure Policy Committee, the interagency body that governs the release of classified military information to foreign governments and international organizations.
+(4) Serves as the Secretary’s representative to the National Disclosure Policy Committee, the interagency body that governs the release of classified military information to foreign governments and international organizations; and

 (5) Coordinates the Department’s exercise of the responsibility to carry out an empirical and qualitative assessment on an ongoing basis of the extent to which Israel possesses a qualitative military edge over military threats to Israel as described in the Naval Vessel Transfer Act of 2008, Title II, Section 201, and related responsibilities.